mparticle-solutions/mparticle-gtm-commerce-event/README.md

 ### Steps to enable:
 1. Select the Tag Template from the [Google Community Template Gallery](https://tagmanager.google.com/gallery/#/?page=1).
 2. Configure the tag including all additional attributes and flags.
-3. Configure the tags trigger
+3. Configure the tags trigger.
 4. Deploy the tag.